 Difference Between Domain Registrar and Domain Registry

-For example, Verisign operates the .com and .net registries, while companies like GoDaddy or Namecheap serve as registrars that sell .com and .net domains to end users.
+For example, Verisign runs the .com and .net registries, but GoDaddy and Namecheap are registrars that sell .com and .net domains to people like you.

 Choosing a Domain Registrar: What to Consider